Using n8n snapshots for backups that restore

 -

 File system snapshots.
 If n8n runs in Docker on a VM, take VM-level snapshots or filesystem snapshots before heavy changes.
-This captures the app state and any runtime files.
+That captures the app state and any runtime files.

 -